Vizhinjam: Public protests

 There were large scale public protests against the controversial Adani controlled port in November 2022.
 Christian Priests led the protestors, who primarily belong to the dispossessed fishermen community.

 Future

-Karan Adani, managing director of Adani Ports, announced that the first phase of Vizhinjam International Seaport Thiruvananthapuram will finish by December 2024, with full completion expected by 2028-29.
+Karan Adani, managing director of Adani Ports, announced that the first phase of International Deepwater Contrainer Transhipment Port Thiruvananthapuram will finish by December 2024, with full completion expected by 2028-29.

 The company, along with the Kerala state government, plans to invest a total of Rs 200 billion ($2.39 billion) in the port project.
 Adani Ports alone will contribute Rs 100 billion ($1.2 billion) towards the second phase.